logaretm/vee-validate/docs/guide/applying-rules.md

 </ValidationProvider>
 ```

-### Rules with parameters
+### Object parameters

-To pass parameters to your rules, you pass an object:
+To pass parameters to your rules, you can pass an object:

 ```vue{2}
 <ValidationProvider